|

 - Young At Heart ** - Doris Day marries songwriter Frank

-Sinatra, but two great stars & a hit title tune can't resurrect
+Sinatra, but two great stars & a hit title tune can't enliven this

 tired screenplay.